nestauk/afs_check_family_support/README.md

-# Rails Project Template
+# Rails project template

 This is a template for creating a new Rails application including some of our defaults.

 When setting up a new project, you can copy this to get started a bit quicker.

-## Development Principles
+## Development principles

 ### Keep it simple
 Resist the temptation to over-engineer.
 Building a new platform brings